javl/openFrameworks_sublime/README.md

 **Note:** `make` is used with the `-j 4` argument which tells it to do four jobs simultaneously: you might want to change this number to reflect the number of available cores of your system.

-###ofmake###
+##ofmake##
-Commandline alias that simply builds your script and runs it.
+Commandline alias that simply builds your script and runs it in one go.
 I mostly use this when I'm browsing old or downloaded projects and quickly want to build them from the console.
 Add this to your `~/.bashrc` or `~/.zshrc` file.

 `alias ofmake="make -j 4 && make RunRelease"`